-Projects aimed to counter the need for local people to purchase damaging and polluting chemical pesticides; this goes hand-in-hand with the government’s relocation project.
+Projects aimed to counter the need for local people to purchase damaging and polluting chemical pesticides; this goes together with the government’s relocation project.

 With a renewed focus on agriculture, mass deforestation is making this unsustainable.
 Whilst desperate people seek methods to increase production, slash-and-burn farming is now commonplace, and further damage is caused as the land is stripped of trees to provide building material and firewood.

 Furthermore, there is increased use of harmful chemical pesticides and fertilisers to increase harvests on land that cannot sustain such intensive farming, and these pollutants eventually end up in the sea causing further damage, such as coral bleaching.

 In the first instance, the response was targeted at local people: providing training and education programmes to farmers in agroforestry and livestock management, and also providing seeds.
 The planting of multipurpose, fast-growing trees has addressed some of the soil damage on hillsides, whilst also creating a source of firewood that is sustainable.